 In the face of climate change and population growth, the protection of our public lands falls into the hands of local and federal government agencies, university researchers, non-profit and volunteer organizations, and local community members.
 With this task comes the responsibility of preparing future leaders to solve environmental challenges.
-Boeing and Arconic’s interest in the program stems from a desire to strengthen the local “pipeline” of high school students interested in utilizing cutting edge technology to solve real world problems.
+Boeing, Society for Science, and Arconic’s interest in the program stems from a desire to strengthen the local “pipeline” of high school students interested in utilizing cutting edge technology to solve real world problems.
 Natural resource managers seek to improve the effort related to monitoring vegetative responses to management actions within the Lower Salt River Restoration Project (LSRRP).
 Green Drone AZ finds itself at the intersection of both of these.

 Green Drone AZ launched in the spring of 2020 as an in-person STEM program.
 The original program was to be four modules and taught solely in the classroom.
 COVID19 halted the in-person learning experience, but provided Green Drone AZ staff with the opportunity to make an online presence.
 We quickly brought all material online and finished our pilot year in the virtual environment.
 In doing so, we realized the program could reach a broader audience by hosting the program solely online.
 In September of 2020, Green Drone AZ launched their first year-round program.
 With the challenges our school systems faced, the online program provided students and teachers with a chance to explore novel distance learning opportunities.